qiisziilbash/Simple_World_Simulation/description.md

 - when agents encounter each other:
     - attack
-        - if they both attack their wining probability is power of each over the sum of their powers
+        - one of the attackers get to be on the food and swap their place with the current person on the food
-        - if only one of them attacks, the attacker wins
+            - the winner is determined probabilistically and each agent's winning probability is their power over the sum of all attackers' powers
-        - if there is an attack, agents positions should be swapped if winner is not already on food
+        - rest of agents stay where they are
     - do nothing

 - there are 4 types of agents: